 Which Law is Applicable?

+According to Art.
+1 CISG, an international sales contract exists if the contracting parties have their place of business in different states.
+Accordingly, UN law applies to agreements that regulate the cross-border purchase and sale of movable objects.
 The law applicable to an international contract may depend on the individual case.
 This is because the contracting parties always have the option of freely choosing the appropriate legal system or expressly excluding the applicability of the UN Convention on Contracts for the International Sale of Goods.
+This choice of law should be recorded in an individual agreement or a corresponding clause in the sales contract to be concluded.
+If the contracting parties do not choose the applicable law, the UN Convention on Contracts for the International Sale of Goods applies automatically.

-The above applies if both parties have their place of business in the UN Sales Law contracting state.
-However, if a state does not belong to these contracting states, the rules of private international law can still lead to the application of the UN Sales Convention by exception.
+The UN Sales Law under Art.
+1 CISG shall apply if both parties have their place of business in contracting states, or if it applies under the rules of private international law.
+The above applies if both parties have their place of business in the contracting state under the UN Sales Law.
+However, if a state is not a contracting state, the rules of private international law may still lead to the application of the UN Sales Convention by exception.
 Private international law (IPR) refers to the totality of legal principles that determine which law is to be applied to the specific facts in cases with a connection to at least two legal systems.

 The UN Convention on Contracts for the International Sale of Goods will likely apply to sales contracts agreed with German contracting parties in international legal relations unless otherwise agreed.
-Since this is part of German law, the provisions of the CISG automatically apply to international sales contracts.
+Since this is part of German law, the CISG automatically applies to international sales contracts.
+In national sales contracts, on the other hand, the general conditions of the German Civil Code (BGB) and the German Commercial Code (HGB) apply.
+If the parties wish to exclude the UN Convention on Contracts for the International Sale of Goods, the contract must be expressly agreed upon.

 Overview of the Scope of Application of the UN Sales Convention